DeflateAwning/Python-Vi-ArrowKeys/README.md

 	* b -> go to start of word
 	* w -> go to end of word
 	* 0 -> go to start of line
+* Add a "disable for x amount of time" submenu in system tray icon.
+* Add an "Features Enabled" submenu in the system tray icon.

 There are even more VI mappings that can be added after.
 We'll start with these, though.